MatteoZambra/SM_ML__MScThesis/README.md

 ## Summary

-Motivated by recent publications concerning the development and formalisation of a theoretical framework in which Deep Learning may fit into, this thesis topic and work is finalised to investigate the evolution of the topology of a neural system structure during the process of learning.
+Motivated by recent publications concerning the development and formalisation of a theoretical framework in which Deep Learning may fit into, this thesis topic and work is finalised to investigate the evolution of the topology of a simple feedforward artificial neural network during the process of learning.

 Network Science is thought to be an interesting standpoint.
 Inspired by [Milo et al. (2002)](https://science.sciencemag.org/content/298/5594/824), a simple neural network is inspected as breeding ground for the emergence of network motifs, once the model is trained on different sets of synthetic data and with different initialisation schemes ([Saxe et al., 2013](https://arxiv.org/abs/1312.6120), [Glorot and Bengio, 2010](http://proceedings.mlr.press/v9/glorot10a.html)).
 It is hoped to appreciate the trace that the learning dynamics leaves in the form of functional modules.